oracle/cloud-native-devops-workshop/microservices/CloudNative100.md

     **Story Points:** `1`

     Note: Story point is an arbitrary measure used by Scrum teams.
 They are used to measure the effort required to implement a story.
-To learn more: https://agilefaq.wordpress.com/2007/11/13/what-is-a-story-point/
+This [Site](https://agilefaq.wordpress.com/2007/11/13/what-is-a-story-point/) will provide more information.

     ![](images/100/Picture100-17.png)